Carglglz/upydev/README.md

 * **make_group:** to make a group of boards to send commands to.
 Use -f for the name of the group

      ​	and -devs option to indicate a name, ip and the password of each board.
+(To store the group settings globally use -g option)

 **GROUP COMMAND MODE (-G option)**: